dotnet/core/release-notes/6.0/supported-os.md

-# .NET 5 - Supported OS versions
+# .NET 6 Support

-[.NET 5](README.md) is supported on multiple operating systems per their lifecycle.
+[.NET 6](README.md) is supported on multiple operating systems per their lifecycle.

 ## Windows